41 Modern Farmhouse Dining Room Ideas With High Style

 Image courtesy of Modern Nest

-Quickly transform a dining room with the addition of pattern, color, and texture through the use of fabric and wallpaper.
+Quickly transform a dining room by adding pattern, color, and texture through the use of fabric and wallpaper.
 The dining room is perfect for warm textiles such as beautiful linens, wicker chairs, curtains, area rugs, cozy throws, and woven baskets.

 Decorating With Natural Textures